yboladra/Docker-for-Absolute-Beginners/01. Getting Started with Docker/Module-01.md

 - `docker logs <container>`: View logs of a container.
 - `docker inspect <container>`: Display detailed information about a container.
 - `docker history <image>`: Show the history of an image.
-- `docker prune`: Remove all stopped containers, dangling images, and unused networks and volumes.
+- `docker system prune`: Remove all stopped containers, dangling images, and unused networks and volumes.

 These commands should help you perform basic operations with Docker containers and images.